Close

 National Family Day was founded organically across the world, with no specific month or date that is universally acknowledged.
 Different countries celebrate it on different days, and they each have their own reasons for doing so.

-In Australia, National Family and Community Day was first celebrated on the first Tuesday of November, between 2007 to 2009.
+In Australia, National Family and Community Day was first celebrated on the first Tuesday of November between 2007 and 2009.
 This was because it coincided with the Melbourne Cup.

-Between 2010 to 2016, it was celebrated on the first or second Monday of the September/October school holidays.
-As of 2018, Family Day has been renamed Reconciliation Day and is celebrated on the first Monday on or after the 27th of May.
+Between 2010 and 2016, it was celebrated on the first or second Monday of the September/October school holidays.
+As of 2018, Family Day has been renamed Reconciliation Day and is celebrated on the first Monday of or after the 27th of May.

 Angola and Uruguay celebrate Family Day on December 25, while Vanuatu celebrates Boxing Day or December 26 as Family Day.
-In Vietnam, June 28 was established as Family Day as of 2001.
+In Vietnam, June 28 was established as Family Day in 2001.

 In South Africa, Easter has been renamed “Family Day.”
 Israel has been celebrating the last day of Shevat as Family Day since 1990.

-Canada lacks a federally established Family Day, however, the concept is still celebrated across different territories (with different names) on the third Monday of February.
-This is so Canadians have an extra day off between New Year’s Day and Good Friday.
+Canada lacks a federally established Family Day; however, the concept is still celebrated across different territories (with different names) on the third Monday of February.
+This is so Canadians have an extra day off for family gatherings between New Year’s Day and Good Friday.

 Alberta, British Columbia, New Brunswick, Ontario, and Saskatchewan celebrate the occasion as Family Day, while Prince Edward Island refers to it as “Islander Day.”
 On the other hand, people in the Manitoba province refer to the day as “Louis Riel Day.”